mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 and exploitation projects on other bodies in the solar system, its remit naturally expanded.

-UNSCA was at the forefront of a new wave of in- system exploration.
+UNSCA was at the forefront of a new wave of in-system exploration.
 Its scientists developed a reliable manoeuvre drive which opened up the far reaches of the solar system for exploration and plans were drawn up for a sublight mission to another star system.